joe-sd/stardog-gnn-link-prediction/README.md

 # Stardog + PyTorch Geometric Link Prediction Demo

-This is a minimal demo project showing how to:
+This demo showcases a complete integration between **Stardog** (semantic graph database) and **PyTorch Geometric** (graph neural networks) for link prediction on RDF supply chain data.

+## What This Demo Shows

 1. Extract RDF graph data from Stardog using SPARQL queries
 2. Convert it to PyTorch Geometric format
 3. Train a Graph Neural Network (GraphSAGE) for link prediction
-4. Write predicted triples back to Stardog
+4. Write predicted triples back to Stardog in a named graph

+## Use Case

+This demo demonstrates how link prediction can reveal **business opportunities** (like market expansion) rather than just finding missing data.
+See `CUSTOMER_STORY.md` for a detailed use case scenario.

+## Quick Start

+See `Pre-demo setup.md` for step-by-step instructions on running and presenting this demo.

 ## Project Structure